sal-git/SW_FALL_2016_XML_TEAM/README.md

 Final packages that will be produced from this repostiory will be XMLMerge, XML2HTML, HTML2PDF and XSL style sheets.

 - XMLMerge
-  XMLMerge is a class that will contain methods to combine XML files and a method to grab whole directores and merge every XML within.
+  is a class that will contain methods to combine XML files and a method to grab whole directores and merge every XML within.
 - HTML2PDF
-  HTML2PDF is a class that will contain methods to convert HTML files to PDF format.
+  is a class that will contain methods to convert HTML files to PDF format.
 - XML2HTML
-  XML2HTML is a class that will contain methods to convert XML files to HTML format.
+  is a class that will contain methods to convert XML files to HTML format.

 # Example